LIVING ON THE WILD SIDE

 Range: 25–50 miles

-Talk about an e-bike enjoying some celebrity limelight!
 The Swind is the infamous bike that TV personality Simon Cowell flipped in his driveway that left him with a broken back.
-It’s made by British racing company Swindon Powertrain, a company that makes top-secret prototype cars for supercar OEMs and providers.
-We had one to test and fully understand how it happened.
-In Mode 1, it’s fairly pedestrian, offering 1000 watts at the back wheel.
-In Mode 2, it gives 6000 watts at the back wheel, and it’s really difficult to keep the front wheel down.
+But don’t let that put you off.
+The e-bike is manufactured by British racing company Swindon Powertrain, a company that makes top-secret prototype cars for supercar OEMs and providers.
+We had one to test and fully understand how Cowell’s accident occurred.
+In Mode 1, it’s fairly pedestrian, offering 1,000 watts at the back wheel.
+In Mode 2, it gives 6,000 watts at the back wheel, and it’s really difficult to keep the front wheel down.
 In Mode 3, it offers a ridiculous 15,000 watts at the rear wheel.
 It is literally the scariest bike we’ve ever tested.

 Price: $20,000